Have you ever thought you were going to die laughing?

 People use the colloquialism, “I died laughing” rather liberally.
 Intense emotional states—whether positive or negative—can be harmful to the heart.
 Says Samuels, “Extreme excitement, whether that be sadness or happiness, activates the part of the brain that’s responsible for the flight-or-fight response to threats in the wild.”
 He continues, “This releases a natural chemical—adrenaline—which in large animals can be toxic to various organs, in particular the heart.”
 On rare occasions it may cause an abnormal rhythm, which can be lethal.

 Despite the stated dangers of humor, many incorrigible individuals tread into the dark and dank world of stand-up comedy; some write books about humor or try to be funny among friends—endangering loved ones.
 (Wagging head in disdain.)
 Are you a person that spreads perilous jocularity?

 Perhaps you are a victim of comedy that has been known to burst into uncontrollable fits of laughter.
-Or maybe you have successfully abstained from jovial outbursts for considerable time.
-Either way, here’s your support group.
+Or maybe you routinely abstain from jovial outbursts.
+In either case, this is an intervention.
+Here’s your support group.
 Confess your humorous sins in the comment section below.

 Say, ‘My name is ___ and it has been ___ days since I have had a laugh…’ Share the joke that last made you or someone else—not just smile—burst into laughter.
 Perhaps at the time, you thought it was the best joke ever.
 But you need to come clean.

 This therapy could assuage your conscience, improve blood circulation, alleviate that lumbago, release endorphins, and make you feel A Bit More Healthy.
 Certainly, it will have better effects than gorging on stale pretzels and cold pizza during a football game.